vmikk/phylonext_manual/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.

+It is worth noting that multiple profiles can be loaded, for example: `-profile test,docker`.
+Please keep in mind that the order of arguments is important!
+Profiles are loaded in sequential order so that the later profile will overwrite earlier profiles.

 !!! info "Cluster and cloud executors"
     To create a profile for running PhyloNext on HPC (e.g., using SLURM) or cloud (e.g., Azure Batch or AWS Batch), please address Nextflow documentation - [Executor section](https://www.nextflow.io/docs/latest/executor.html)